martinbudden/BabyCube/README.md

     * Open source design
     * Parametric design in [OpenSCAD](https://openscad.org/)
     * As far as possible, make it easy to partially disassemble the frame and exchange parts
+    * Have space in frame for a Raspberry Pi, so that user can run OctoPrint or Klipper
 10. **Support different size and material variants**
     * BabyCube's parametric design allows different size variants
 11. **Be delightful**